-- 1. Weight Transfer Takes (With Machine Cranked up High or throwing fast from short distance) - 2.
+- 1. Screen Occlusion Drill (Coach Throwing) Mix various pitch types and throw into screen.
+Have the hitters name which pitch it was.
+Experiment to see the distance that is challenging, yet doable. - 2.
 High Failure Rate Round w/ 2 Strike Approach Have hitters pretend they have two strikes and have to fight and battle. - 3.
 Barrel/Line Drive Count Hitting w/ Ahead in the Count Approach (no video)- Go back to an average or regular pitch speed.
 Have hitters keep track of how many balls they hit on the sweet spot and how many they hit for a line drive.
 Can make it competitive among players or groups and assign point values to each if desired.
 Hitters should pretend they are in an advantageous count and are looking to drive the ball. - 4.
 Live At-Bats vs. Teammates Pitching (no video) In batting cage or on a field (when possible), have your pitchers throw live to your hitters.
 Keep a count and treat it like a game.
 If needed, you can start hitters out with a strike or a 1-1 count to speed it along and allow more hitters to get at-bats.
+Make sure they are doing their pre-pitch routines!